0snap/zeek-cluster/README.md

 [Official Bro IDS cluster documentation](https://www.bro.org/sphinx/cluster/index.html)

+This repo provides a docker wrapper around Bro that allows for a containerized Bro IDS cluster.

 ## Internals and setup

 Bro uses ssh to manage the nodes.
 The manager node needs to ssh into all slave nodes it wants to manage.
 Therefore: